Sage-Bionetworks/schematic/docs/source/validation_rules.rst

 Rule Combinations
 -----------------

 Schematic allows certain combinations of existing validation rules to be used on a single attribute, where appropriate.
-Combinations currently allowed are enumerated in the table below, under 'Rule Combinations in Production'.

 Note:  isNa and required can be combined with all rules and rule combos.